Cross Nurse and Wet Nurse

 What is the difference between wet nurse and cross nurse?

-Cross Nursing is when someone else breastfeeds your baby on a temporary basis.
+is when someone else breastfeeds your baby on a temporary basis.
 For example, the mother has gone for a walk and is delayed; her baby is crying with hunger and will not take a bottle; another lactating mother breastfeeds her baby just until the biological mother returns home.

 Cross nursing usually occurs between women who are very close: like two sisters or cousins.
 Sometimes, close friends who have children of the same age may cross nurse.
 It is very rare that complete strangers will breastfeed your baby without your permission.